TallaBotChain/botchain/README.md

 Botchain is a registration, identification, and audit enablement platform built using the Ethereum blockchain.
 Botchain aims to provide a management platform for enterprise bots to ensure that businesses have a robust, efficient, and secure system.
-Libraries provided by this repository will aid bot developers to incorporate Botchain capabilities into their bots so that businesses can utilize the management capabilities according to their needs.
+Libraries provided by this repository will aid bot developers in incorporating Botchain capabilities into their bots so that businesses can utilize the management capabilities according to their needs.